DipityBV/frontender.docs/documentation/desktop/scopes.md

 ---
-currentMenu: proxy-domains
+currentMenu: desktop_scopes
 ---

-# Proxy domains
+# Scopes
-Pages may be configured as a proxy domain.
+Pages may be configured as a scope.

 In computer networks, a proxy server is a server (a computer system or an application) that acts as an intermediary for requests from clients seeking resources from other servers.
 A client connects to the proxy server, requesting some service, such as a file, connection, web page, or other resource available from a different server and the proxy server evaluates the request as a way to simplify and control its complexity.
 Proxies were invented to add structure and encapsulation to distributed systems.